 A sweet old postcard featuring two tabby cats or kittens in the middle of a wood shaving pile, a brick wall serving as the backdrop.
 This postcard has a landscape layout and is entitled A Frolic, showing the image/design number of 6204 in the bottom right corner.Maker unknown, this postcard has a divided back and is postally unused.Measures 5-1/2 inch x 3-1/2 inch and in good condition, with some wear and specs of image peelings at the edges, and a crease in the bottom left c..

 An unusual design for a punched tin cabinet panel, this one seems to depict a butterfly, in abstract form.
-If you're looking for truly vintage panels for an old hoosier cabinet, jelly cupboard, pie safe, or some other use in your rustic country decor, we acquired this and a few other patterns through a recent estate.
-(Most if not all of these can be seen below in the Related Products.)Panel measures 10 inch wide and 14 inch long.
-Please note, we have multiples available,..
+If you're looking for truly vintage pie safe tin panels or tin for an old hoosier cabinet, jelly cupboard, or some other use in your rustic country kitchen decor, we've got a variety to choose from, all shown below.

 Shown on page 92 of McCaslin's "Royal Bayreuth - A Collectors Guide," this gorgeous vase (#1039) is the Royal Bayreuth Christmas Cactus Tapestry vase or toothbrush holder, produced 1902-1945.
 Delicate white and pink blooms of a Christmas cactus grace the body of this vase in spiral form and splendid fashion.Measures approx. 4-1/2" high, and in excellent condition.
 This blue two-lion, two-shield "Royal Bayreuth" mark was first used in 1902.
 McCaslin's 1998 value guide lis..